GTuritto/SourceCodeFlatener_Extension/MARKETPLACE.md

 This extension contributes the following settings:

-- **sourceCodeFlattener.outputFolder**: Name of the folder where flattened source code will be saved (default: "CodeFlattened")
+- **codeFlattener.outputFolder**: Name of the folder where flattened source code will be saved (default: "CodeFlattened")
-- **sourceCodeFlattener.excludePatterns**: Patterns to exclude from processing in glob format (default: bin/*, obj/*, node_modules/**, etc.)
+- **codeFlattener.excludePatterns**: Patterns to exclude from processing in glob format (default: bin/*, obj/*, node_modules/**, etc.)
-- **sourceCodeFlattener.includePatterns**: Patterns to include in processing in glob format (if empty, all files are processed except excluded ones)
+- **codeFlattener.includePatterns**: Patterns to include in processing in glob format (if empty, all files are processed except excluded ones)
-- **sourceCodeFlattener.maxFileSizeBytes**: Maximum file size in bytes for analysis (default: 10MB)
+- **codeFlattener.maxFileSizeBytes**: Maximum file size in bytes for analysis (default: 10MB)
-- **sourceCodeFlattener.maxOutputFileSizeBytes**: Maximum output file size in bytes before rotation (default: 5MB)
+- **codeFlattener.maxOutputFileSizeBytes**: Maximum output file size in bytes before rotation (default: 5MB)

 ## Troubleshooting